Short-Term Disability Insurance in Florida — The Basics

 Ver Ploeg & Marino is a Miami-based insurance litigation firm that has represented clients throughout the state of Florida in insurance-related disputes since 1995.
 Our attorneys have an extensive track record of success in helping policyholders obtain a favorable resolution to their claims, including short term disability claims.

 Are you involved in a short term disability insurance dispute?
-Call (305) 577-3996 to get in touch with experienced Miami disability insurance lawyers here at Ver Ploeg & Marino.
+Call (305) 577-3996 or reach out to us online to get in touch with experienced Miami disability insurance lawyers here at Ver Ploeg & Marino.
 During your initial free consultation, our attorneys will evaluate your claims and help you identify a winning strategy for resolving the dispute at-issue.Share